-Wear a repellent cream or spray, preferably containing diethyltoluamide (DEET).
+Use insect repellent, preferably containing diethyltoluamide (DEET).
 High concentrations of DEET protect better, but concentrations over 35% (about 350 g/L) are not recommended if there is a choice of products available.
 This is because in rare cases they can cause poisoning.
-Other products containing 20–25% picaridin (about 200–250 g/L) and those containing about 30% lemon eucalyptus oil (equating to about 20% para-methane-diol (PMD)) are also appropriate to use.
+Other products containing 20–25% picaridin (about 200–250 g/L) and those containing about 30% oil of lemon eucalyptus (equating to about 20% para-methane-diol (PMD)) can also be used.
 Repellents should not be applied to wounds, irritated skin, eyes or mouth.